Nov. 8 election: Columbus and central Ohio U.S. House races

 He was one of 147 federal lawmakers who raised objections to the Electoral College results that were certified around the U.S. Capitol riots of Jan.
 6, 2021, and has received a “fully denied” the 2020 election rating from FiveThirtyEight.

 From 1987 to 1995, Jordan was an assistant wrestling coach at Ohio State.
-He has denied any knowledge of former university physician Richard Strauss’ decades-long sexual abuse of university athletes, which included that period.
+He has denied any knowledge of former university physician Richard Strauss’ decades-long sexual abuse of university athletes, which included the period that Jordan coached.

 Jordan lives in Urbana.
 His campaign website is available here.